Following are Columbus and Franklin County Metropolitan Park District programs for this week.

 * Brown Bag Lunch: Butterflies, noon Wednesday at the Big Meadows Picnic Area.
 Learn about butterflies and other insects.

 940 Hempstead Road, Westerville

 * Sunny Sundays, 1:30 to 3:30 p.m.
-Sunday at the Herb Garden.
-Members of the Herb Society of America Central Ohio Unit will be available to answer visitors' questions.
+Sundays at the Herb Garden.
+Members of the Herb Society of America, Central Ohio Unit (wearing yellow shirts), will be on hand to answer visitors' questions.